 The context for fire is very important.
 The Marshall Fire was a grass fire, the LA Fires are chaparral fires.
 In both of these cases, the fuels are different than in forest fires.
 But it’s wildland forest fires that generate the huge smoke waves the United States experienced nearly every year since 2018.
 The ones that blot out the sun.
 The reason we get those fires is that forests across the Western United States are overstocked relative to when they were traditionally managed with fire, and chock full of fuels that will otherwise burn.

-Putting wildfire risk underground is likely to be the most cost-effective and environmentally friendly option for reducing fuel loads, while being relatively safe.
-This ought to be seen as a form of utilization, which repurposes fuels that would otherwise be disposed of by pile burning for durable carbon storage, which can be converted to a saleable product (i.e. carbon dioxide removal, CDR), for which companies have spent $3.6B in aggregate since 2022 (i.e. there’s a real market for the carbon cycle influence achieved).
+Putting wildfire risk underground is likely to be a most cost-effective and environmentally friendly option for reducing fuel loads, while being relatively safe.
+This ought to be seen as a form of utilization, which repurposes fuels that would otherwise be disposed of by pile burning for durable carbon storage, which can be converted to a saleable product (i.e. carbon dioxide removal, CDR), for which companies have spent $11.4B in aggregate from 2022 to 2025 (i.e. there’s a market for the carbon cycle influence achieved).
+(2026 edit: the current geopolitical climate is, perhaps obviously, not great for carbon markets)

 Done right, there are several forms of burial which are likely to achieve durable CDR (durable means carbon is stored for 1000+ years) which are scalable in the near future: